Marblehead – Astrix

 The winch and batteries are all encompassed within the radio pot.
 This ensures most of the weight is concentrated in one area.
 This system is used in most of our yachts.

 Two separate mast sockets are built into the hull giving the skipper the choice, to use a combination of Swing and Conventional Rigs.
 It is recommended for skippers to choose high modulus carbon tube when constructing their rigs.
 There are various specialists who supply carbon tube and components for the rigs required for ASTRIX.
 It becomes a personal choice of how many rigs you wish to use, but generally 3 rigs will provide a skipper with a starting point.
 If the skipper wishes to employ 5 rigs, then the most suitable configuration is as follows.

 Whichever supplier of rigs you choose, the thing to remember is the quality of stiffness for each carbon mast, and this is of paramount importance.
 If you’re choosing to build your own rigs using a kit, ensure you follow the instructions carefully from the rig supplier.

 The hull kit will come in the form of a part completed yacht, ready for the installation of the rig and radio equipment.
-The hulls are constructed using Carbon / Kevlar as an inner layer with carbon on the outer.
+The hulls are constructed using Carbon / Kevlar within the inner layer and then an outer layer of carbon for reinforcement.
 Moulding is done using the vacuum bag technique.
-This type of construction method forms a light but robust hull.
+This type of construction method forms a light but robust shell.
 The hull, deck, rudder, fin box and other internal parts, including the bumper are all fitted to the hull.
 Deck fittings are installed, the standard length keel, ballast and rudder are also painted and included.
 A full sheeting line fed through the pulleys is installed with plenty of cord for you to attach to the booms.
 Your winch and rudder servo can be installed if you supply them.
 A full or standard length fins can be ordered to suit your sailing venue.